-Plus, just in time for coloring Easter eggs:
+Plus, just in time for coloring Easter eggs!

 - Place eggs in a single layer in a saucepan, cover with water plus an inch more.
-(If you like, add a drop or two of food coloring so that later it's easy to distinguish the hard-cooked eggs.)
-Bring the water to a boil.
+If you like, add a drop or two of food coloring so that later, in the fridge, it's easy to distinguish the hard-cooked eggs.

-- Watch carefully, for once the water boils, boil for just one minute.
+- Leaving the pot uncovered, bring the water to a boil.
+Watch carefully, for once the water boils, boil the water for just one minute.
 Precision is important, set the timer!

-SPINACH SOUP with EGGS
+QUICK SUPPER: SPINACH SOUP with EGGS

 Time to table: 30 minutes

-- 1 tablespoon butter (see TIPS)
+- 1 tablespoon (5 teaspoons) butter

-- 1 small onion, chopped
+- 1 small (medium) onion, chopped fine

-- 10 ounces frozen or fresh spinach (see TIPS)
+- 10 ounces (16 ounces/454g) frozen or fresh spinach

-- 2 tablespoons flour
+- 2 tablespoons (10 teaspoons) flour

-- 3 cups vegetable broth or chicken stock
+- 3 cups (4-3/4 cups) vegetable broth or chicken stock

 - 1/2 teaspoon (3/4 teaspoon) ground nutmeg (or more to taste)

 - 1 cup (1-3/4 cup) whole milk (or part milk and part cream)

-- Salt & pepper to taste
+- Salt & pepper to taste, be generous!

-In a large saucepan, melt butter on medium high til shimmery.
-Add onion, stir to coat with fat, let cook until beginning to soften.
+SOUP In a large, heavy pot, melt the butter on medium high until shimmery.
+Add the onion, stir to coat it with fat, let the onions cook just until beginning to soften.

-FOR FRESH SPINACH (my favorite) While the onion cooks, wash the fresh spinach very well by soaking and swishing in cold water.
-(It needn’t be trimmed but must be grit-free; to test, eat a piece of the raw spinach.)
-Stir into the onion mixture by the handful and cook until cooked but still bright green.
-Transfer the mixture to a blender and blend until smooth, adding some broth or stock if needed.
-Return the mixture to the saucepan.
-(Don’t waste the spinach left in the blender, just use the rest of the broth or stock to rinse it out into the saucepan when called for.)
+FOR A PURÉED SOUP (Skip this step for a rustic appearance.)
+Transfer the onion-spinach mixture to a blender and blend until smooth, adding some broth or stock if needed.
+Return the puréed mixture to the pot.
+(Don’t waste the spinach left in the blender, use the rest of the broth or stock to rinse it out into the pot when it's called for.)

-Add the broth or stock, a tablespoon at a time at first, incorporating each addition before adding more.
-Stir in nutmeg and bring to a boil.
-Reduce heat to medium.
-Add milk and bring just to a boil but do not allow to boil.
-Season to taste.
+Add the broth or stock, a tablespoon at a time at first, completely incorporating each addition before adding more.
+Stir in the nutmeg and bring the soup to a boil.
+Reduce the heat to medium.
+Add the milk and bring just to a boil but do not allow to boil.
+Season to taste with salt and pepper.

 More Classic Soup Recipes